oidc-sweden/openid-federation-hosting/openid-federation-hosting-1_0.md

 # Trust Chain Construction

 Section 10.1 of [@!OpenID.Federation] describes the process of establishing a Trust Chain using a bottom-up approach, where the process starts with the Entity Configuration of the Entity whose metadata and Trust Chain are to be resolved, and then constructs a chain up to a trusted Trust Anchor.
-This process uses the `authority_hints` claims of each fetched Entity Statement to identify the next Superior Entity.
+This process uses the `authority_hints` Claim of each fetched Entity Statement to identify the next Superior Entity.
 The procedure is repeated until at least one trusted Trust Anchor is reached for which a complete chain of statements can be evaluated.

 Using the above process will not work unless a Leaf Entity publishes its Entity Configuration at the configuration endpoint as specified in Section 9 of [@!OpenID.Federation].
 Not all entities within a federation may be able to adhere to this requirement, and therefore, alternative chain construction mechanisms need to be defined.

 This specification (see (#top_down_chain_building) below) defines a top-down chain building mechanism that does not presuppose that all Leaf Entities publish their own Entity Configuration.
-This mechanism also makes use of the `ec_location` claim as specified in (#the_ec_location_claim).
+This mechanism also makes use of the `ec_location` Claim as specified in (#the_ec_location_claim).

 ## Top-down Chain Building {#top_down_chain_building}